-The rules for the degrees published here are subject to change and may be amended after the publication of this information.
+The rules for the degrees published here are subject to change and may be amended prior to the commencement of the academic year.

-The General Regulations (G. Regulations) and General Rules apply to all faculties of the University of Pretoria.
-It is expected of all students to familiarise themselves well with these regulations and rules as well as all faculty-specific and programme-specific regulations and information as stipulated in the online yearbook.
+The General Regulations (G Regulations) apply to all faculties of the University of Pretoria.
+It is expected of each student to familiarise himself or herself well with these regulations.
 Ignorance concerning these regulations will not be accepted as an excuse for any transgression.

 Language of tuition

 In conducting its business, the University uses two official languages, namely English and Afrikaans.
 However, in formal education the language of tuition in the faculty of Veterinary Science is only in English.
 In respect of administrative and other services, a student has the right to choose whether the University should communicate with him or her in English or Afrikaans.
 Where the University has the capacity, Sepedi is used as an additional language of communication.